 Speedify provides clients for Windows, Mac, iOS and Android.
-This keeps setup relatively easy, and decent ratings on both app stores (4.0 on Google Play, 4.6 on iTunes) suggest the apps are doing something right.
+This keeps setup relatively easy, and decent ratings on both app stores (4.0 on Google Play, an impressive 4.7 on iTunes) suggest the apps are doing something right.

-Speedify offers a free plan, which limits you to 5GB of data a month and use on a single device.
-That's a good deal for a free product, especially as you get access to all the regular servers, and you can use the service without handing over personal information to create an account.
+Speedify offers a free plan, which limits you to 10GB of data a month and use on a single device.
+That's a good deal for a free product, especially as you get access to all the regular servers, and you can use the service without handing over your email address or any other personal information to create an account.

 Privacy and logging

-The good news is that the site doesn't log the IP addresses of the sites you visit, of the content of the data you send or receive.
+The good news is that the company claims it doesn't keep a history of the sites you visit, or the content of the data you send or receive.

-The bad news is that there's some session logging, including the time and 'network location' where you connected to Speedify, your approximate location, the amount of data transferred and the length of the session.
+The bad news is that there's some session logging, including the wi-fi SSID of your network, your public IP address, your device ID, the time you connected, the amount of data transferred and the length of the session.

 Our client had automatically identified and was using our Ethernet and wi-fi connections.
-Icons for both network interfaces were displayed, along with a graph showing interface speed, which looked interesting but didn't have much practical value.
+Icons for both network interfaces were displayed, along with a graph showing interface speed, which looks interesting but doesn't have much practical value.

-Clicking a Settings icon displays options to choose the fastest server, the best server for torrents, or manually select your preferred country from the full list of 35.
+A Server panel includes options to choose the fastest server, the best server for torrents, or manually select your preferred country from the full list of 38.
 This is easy to use, but aside from the ability to choose locations and servers within a country, it's very short on features: there's no server load figures, no ping times, no Favorites system, no search box, no 'Recent connections' list or anything else.

 There are a very small number of settings.
-Most are simple on/off switches for the most basic features, such as Connect at Startup, Transport Mode (UDP, TCP or automatic), Internet Kill Switch and DNS Leak Protection (bizarrely, the latter is turned off by default.)
+Most are simple on/off switches for the most basic features, such as Connect at Startup, Transport Mode (UDP, TCP or automatic), Internet Kill Switch and DNS Leak Protection.

 There is a more interesting Redundant Mode which sends all traffic across all available connections to improve reliability.
 This will hugely increase your data usage and means you won't benefit from any channel bonding speedups, but it you're after ultra-reliability it might be worth the trade-off.